 Peter Gostomski, University of Canterbury

 Peter is the Head of Department of Chemical and Process Engineering at the University of Canterbury.
 His research interests are in bioprocess engineering looking at both the production of biochemical and environmental biotreatment technologies.
 Specific projects that he is active on include biofiltration, microbial cellulose and microbial fuel cells.
 Professionally, Peter is involved in the IChemE-NZ board and various review panels for MBIE including the National Science Challenges.
 He is a Fellow of both IChemE and IPENZ.

 Anna Yallop, General Manager for the Bioresource Processing Alliance

 As well as the General Manager for the BPA, Anna is also the General Manager of Seafood Innovations Ltd and a Board member for Wool Industry Research Limited.
-She spent two years as a Technology Scout and Technology Transfer Manager for a large multinational pharmaceutical company and previously to this, Anna was a Business Manager, working as a conduit between industry and the scientists at The University of Auckland.
+Anna was previously a Director for Food Industry Enabling Technologies and spent two years as a Technology Scout and Technology Transfer Manager for a large multinational pharmaceutical company.
+Before this, Anna was a Business Manager working as a conduit between industry and the scientists at The University of Auckland.
 Anna worked for seven years at The Foundation for Research Science and Technology (now Callaghan Innovation), in the early years working in the TechNZ space and in later years, running the Global Expert programme for the northern half of the North Island, sourcing experts from around the world to help New Zealand companies solve technical and business challenges.
 In 2006, Anna set up her own start-up manufacturing business, which she ran for five years and subsequently sold in 2010.

 Science Leadership Group